samarth3125/restaurant-website-/README.md

 ## 🧠 How to Run Locally

-1. Place the restaurant-website folder inside C:\xampp\htdocs
+1. Place the restaurant_project folder inside C:\xampp\htdocs

 2. Start Apache and MySQL from the XAMPP Control Panel

-3. Visit http://localhost/restaurant-website in your browser
+3. Visit http://localhost/restaurant_project/index.html in your browser

 4. You’re ready to go!